ghanesh91/ghanesh91.github.io/_publications/2021-07-09-LES_transition_PRF.md

 #permalink: https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.6.074608
 excerpt: 'In this paper, we show that bypass and subcritical orderly transition can be simulated using the computationally efficient wall-modeled LES method.
 We use Self-Organizing Map (SOM) to distinguish Turbulent-Non-Turbulent (T-NT) regions of the flow and selectively apply wall-modeling only in turbulent regions of the flow.
-We were able to show that this method is successfully captures the right trends in the evolution of friction Reynolds number
+We were able to show that this method successfully captures the right trends in the evolution of friction Reynolds number
 (skin-friction) similar to a DNS at much less computational cost.'
 date: 2021-07-19
 venue: 'Physical Review Fluids'